KathyReid/data-wrapper/README.md

-DataWrapper
+Datawrapper
 ====================

-DataWrapper is a tool that enables to create enticing visualizations in seconds, without any programming skills.
+Datawrapper is a tool that enables to create enticing visualizations in seconds, without any programming skills.

 It draws inspiration from ManyEyes and GoogleCharts but remains entirely open-source and independent from a third-party server.